owengage/chess/README.md

 to build a move tree out of the game objects.

 I need to
-* Update the `has_moved` bool for pieces in move generation so that things like en passant and castling can work.
-* Get checkmate working again.
-I had to break it to stop some infinite looping since game validates moves.
 * Switch away from `std::variant` for storing state of a square.
 Move to custom type that stores all required information in a single byte, rather than 2 (three with new `has_moved` bool).
 This plus maybe shrinking `Loc` should allow a game object to fit in a cache line of the CPU.

 ## TODOs

+* Make promotion part of move generation so that they can be evaluated separately.
+* Speed up move generation.
+Benchmark!
 * Stalemate through 'inactivity'
 * Better chess viewer
 * Automated chess player
 * Write Algebraic Notation or Portable Game Notation parser